Coronavirus (COVID-19) training update

 Booking a course

-If you are interested taking part in any of the courses listed above please use the course look-up tool below or contact the mental health and suicide prevention training team.
+For additional information on any of the learning resources and courses listed above please contact the mental health and suicide prevention training team.